-Select the frequency band 2.4GHz 5GHz and configure the following parameters and features.
+Select each frequency band and configure the following parameters and features.

 Max Associated Clients Enable this function and specify the maximum number of connected clients.
 If the connected client reaches the maximum number, the EAP will disconnect those with weaker signals to make room for other clients requesting connections.
 RSSI Threshold Enable this function and enter the threshold of RSSI (Received Signal Strength Indication).
 If the client's signal strength is weaker than the threshold, the client will lose connection with the EAP.
 ETH VLAN/ETH2 VLAN/ ETH3 VLAN (Only for Wall Plate AP) Enable this function and add the corresponding AP's LAN port to the VLAN specified here.
 Then the hosts connected to this EAP can only communicate with the devices in this VLAN.
 ETH3 PoE Out (Only for Wall Plate AP with the PoE out port) Enable this function to supply power to the connected device on this port.
 Wi-Fi Multimedia (WMM) With WMM enabled, the EAP maintains the priority of audio and video packets for better media performance.
 No Acknowledgment Enable this function to specify that the EAPs will not acknowledge frames with QoS No Ack.
 Enabling No Acknowledgment can bring more efficient throughput, but it may increase error rates in a noisy Radio Frequency (RF) environment.
 Unscheduled Automatic Power Save Delivery When enabled, this function can greatly improve the energy-saving capacity of clients.
+Non-PSC Channels (Only for AP supporting 6GHz band) When enabled, the AP can use both non-PSC channels and PSC channels.
+Note that some clients may not discover 6GHz networks using non-PSC channels.
 OFDMA (Only for AP supporting 802.11 ax) Enable this feature to enable multiple users to transmit data simultaneously, and it will greatly improves speed and efficiency.
 Note that the benefits of OFDMA can be fully enjoyed only when the clients support OFDMA.